rue-a/image_color_analysis/README.md

 This repository contains scripts and outputs related to analyzing an image's color information.
+It was created in the context of a Hackathon (see below).
+The task was to differentiate between colorized and non-colorized color scans.
+The argument was that color scans of non-colorized images take significantly less space in the a*-b*-plane of the CIELab color space.

 ## Directory/File Description